-Dr. Christoph Trattner is currently working as an Asst.
-Prof. at MODUL University Vienna in the New Media Technology Department.
-Previously to that (2013-2016)
+Previously to that (2017-2018) he was an Asst.
+Prof. at MODUL University Vienna in the New Media Technology Department and (2013-2016)

 in various national and international EU-funded research projects that dealt with social technologies and recommender systems.
 Currently, he is driving